NativeScript/docs-v7/ui/styling.md

 After you have set the default CSS for the page, you can add to it using two methods: adding CSS from a string and adding CSS from a file.
 {% endnativescript %}
 {% angular %}
-### Component specific CSS
+### Component-specific CSS

-In an Angular application everything is a component, therefore it is very common task is to add some CSS code that should only apply to one component.
-Adding component specific CSS in a NativeScript-Angular app involves using a component’s `styles` or `styleUrls` property.
+In an Angular application everything is a component, therefore, it is a very common task to add some CSS code that should only apply to one component.
+Adding component-specific CSS in a NativeScript-Angular app involves using a component’s `styles` or `styleUrls` property.

 ```TypeScript
 @Component({